Geology (GEOL)

 Special Note: Laboratory time will be used to enhance data analysis, mathematical and problem-solving skill sets.

-Prerequisites: GEOL A315 with a minimum grade of C and GEOL A331 with a minimum grade of C and (MATH A251 with a minimum grade of C or MATH A251F with a minimum grade of C).
+Prerequisites: GEOL A315 with a minimum grade of C and GEOL A331 with a minimum grade of C and (MATH A251 with a minimum grade of C or MATH A251F with a minimum grade of C or MATH A252 with a minimum grade of C or MATH A252F with a minimum grade of C or MATH A253 with a minimum grade of C).

 GEOL A350 Geomorphology 4 Credits